inmatura/aws.inmatura.com/docs/models/gpt-2/launch.md

-# Getting started with GPT-2

-## Launching the model on Sage Maker
+# Launching the GPT-2 model in SageMaker

 1. Log in to AWS with a user with administrative privileges
 1. Navigate to the